-The Brooklyn personal injury lawyers at The Stein Law Group are here to help you recover the compensation you’re entitled to by law.
-We handle cases on a contingency basis — no fees unless we win.
+The Brooklyn personal injury lawyers at The Stein Law Group are here to help you recover the compensation you are entitled to by law.
+We handle cases on a contingency basis, meaning you pay no fees unless we win.
+From the first call, we investigate the incident, gather evidence, deal with the insurance carriers, and, when a fair settlement cannot be reached, present your case in court.

 Personal injury law covers a wide range of incidents.
 Many people are unaware their situation qualifies for a claim.
 Motor vehicle crashes and slip and falls are among the most common, but Brooklyn personal injury cases take many forms.
 These are the types of accidents our attorneys handle: